colshrapnel/phpdelusions.net/sql_injection.md

 - prepared statement doesn't spoil the source data which can be used safely somewhere else: shown back in the browser, stored in a cookie, etc.
 - a programmer who is lazy enough can make their code dramatically shorter by means of using prepared statements (however, the opposite is true too - a diligent user can write a code for the simple insert of the size of an average novel).

-So, "nativeness" of a prepared statement is not that essential, as it proven by PDO, which can just *emulate* prepared statements, sending the regular query to the server at once, substituting placeholders with actual data, if `PDO::ATTR_EMULATE_PREPARES` [configuration variable](http://php.net/manual/en/pdo.setattribute.php) is set to `TRUE`.
-But it is **properly formatted** data - and therefore it is safe!
+So, "nativeness" of a prepared statement is not that essential, as it proven by PDO, which can just *emulate* a prepared statement, sending the regular query to the server at once, substituting placeholders with the actual data, if `PDO::ATTR_EMULATE_PREPARES` [configuration variable](http://php.net/manual/en/pdo.setattribute.php) is set to `TRUE`.
+But the data gets **properly formatted** in this case - and therefore this approach is equally safe!

-Moreover, **even with old mysql extension** we can use prepared statements all right!
-Here is a small function that can offer rock solid security with this old good ext:
+Moreover, **even with the old mysql extension** we can use prepared statements all right!
+Here is a small function that can offer rock solid security with this old good extension:

     function paraQuery()
     {